Nobel Peace Prize Goes To Ethiopia's Prime Minister Abiy Ahmed

 Berit Reiss-Andersen, the chairwoman of the five-member committee that made the award, credited Ahmed with a peace initiative aimed at ending two decades of conflict between the two east-African neighbors that began over border disputes in 1998 only a few years after Eritrea gained independence.

+"When Abiy Ahmed became prime minster in April 2018, he made it clear he wishes to resume pace talks with Eritrea," she said.
+"In close cooperation with the president of Eritrea, Abiy Ahmed quickly worked out the principles for a peace agreement to end the long no peace stalemate between the two countries.

-When Ahmed took office in April 2018, he freed political prisoners and managed in the same year to sign a peace deal with the Eritrean leader, Isaias Afwerki — agreeing in the process to cede disputed land to his country's erstwhile enemy.
+When Ahmed took office, he freed political prisoners and managed in the same year to sign a peace deal with the Eritrean leader, Isaias Afwerki — agreeing in the process to cede disputed land to his country's erstwhile enemy.

+"Peace does not arise from the actions of one party alone," Reiss-Andersen said.
+"When Prime Minister Abiy reached out his hand, President Afwerki grasped it, and helped to formalize the peace process between the two countries."

+"Additionally, Abiy Ahmed has sought to mediate between Kenya and Somalia in their protracted conflict over rights to a disputed marine area.
+There is now hope for a resolution to this conflict," she said.

 Several names were considered top contenders for this years prize, including Greta Thunberg, the 16-year-old Swedish climate activist.
 German Chancellor Angela Merkel and pro-democracy activists in Hong Kong were also under consideration.